"To Make the Best Better"

 Welcome to the Monterey County 4-H Program, we have approximately 800 youth enrolled in local 4-H programs and nearly 300 adult volunteers engaging youth in varied learning experiences.
 There are fourteen clubs in the county, covering almost all geographic areas.
 Our mission is to engage youth in reaching their fullest potential while advancing the field of youth development.

-The Monterey County 4-H Program and it's members are active during the Coronavisrus.
+The Monterey County 4-H Program and it's members are active remotely during the Coronavirus pandemic.
 Our Salinas UCCE offices are closed for public safety.
 However, the staff is working remotely.
 You can send an email and you will receive a response.

 - UCANR personnel and volunteers need to follow this guidance and cancel or postpone events that meet the above criteria.
 Communities or venues may have variations and of these limits based on the local situation.
 Consult the County Public Health for local information.